Localize Thunderbird Help

 I'm a new localizer, where do I start?

 This page should have the instructions you need to get started.
-You might also find the articles "Improve the Knowledge Base TB", "How the Knowledge Base works and "How to write Knowledge Base articles TB" helpful as well.
+You might also find the articles "Improve the Knowledge Base TB", "About the Knowledge Base and "How to write Knowledge Base articles TB" helpful as well.